stusherwin/expense-claims/spec/Spec.md

   * forgetting their passwords and having to use the 'Forgotten password' feature, which resets their password via email, or
   * using the same password for every application, which is insecure.

-An alternative is to email itself as the authentication for the expense claims system.
+An alternative is to use email itself as the authentication for the expense claims system.
 This is no less secure than the 'forgotten password' feature of most websites, which effectively uses the user's email address as the means of authentication.

 Every time the user wants to use the system, they request a login link which is emailed to them.
 Once the user clicks this link they will be able to access the system for a period of time, after which their session will expire and they will have to request a new login link.
 There are several reasons for why this method is a good fit for this app: